rabbitmq/rabbitmq-oauth2-tutorial/README.md

 make build-amqp1_0-client
 ```

 Launch RabbitMQ with the following command.
-It will start RabbitMQ configured with UAA as its Authorization Server.
+It will start RabbitMQ configured with UAA as its authorization server.
 ```
 make start-rabbitmq
 ```